Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: INTRODUCTION

-To conclude, our main contributions are: 1) We are the first to explore generalizable in-hand object pose tracking with both visual and tactile signals in robot manipulation.
-2) We present \model, a framework leveraging kinematic cues from tactile signals to enhance visual trackers, which can be efficiently incorporated with various visual pose tracking methods with consistent and significant performance gain.
-3) \textbf{Dataset}: We present a fully-annotated visual-tactile in-hand object pose tracking dataset in real robot manipulation scenes to facilitate future research.
+In summary, our main contributions are threefold: 1) To the best of our knowledge, we are among the first to explore generalizable in-hand object pose tracking combining visual and tactile sensing.
+2) We present \model, a visual-tactile framework that learns tactile kinematic cues from tactile sensing and then incorporates them into various visual pose trackers with consistent performance gain.
+3) \textbf{Dataset}: We construct the first fully-annotated visual-tactile in-hand object pose tracking dataset in real-world scenarios to facilitate future research.